Building a Repertoire

 Polyglot book export and import

 Section titled “Polyglot book export and import”You can compile any repertoire into a Polyglot .bin opening book for use with engines and GUIs such as Arena, Cute Chess, or Scid vs. PC.
-From the Openings page, open the context menu for a repertoire and choose Export Polyglot.
-Move weights in the exported file follow branch order by default; use the optional Edit weights step before export to assign custom percentages to positions with multiple candidate moves.
+In the side-nav, hover the repertoire row, open the Export menu, and choose Export Polyglot .bin….
+Move weights in the exported file follow branch order by default; the export dialog lets you adjust weights for positions with multiple candidate moves before writing the file.

-To import an existing .bin file as a repertoire, create a new repertoire and choose a .bin file as the source instead of PGN.
+To import an existing .bin file, use the side-nav Import menu → Import Polyglot .bin… and choose a destination (a new repertoire or an existing one).
 Polyglot books carry no annotations, so comments and NAGs will be absent from the imported repertoire.

 See Polyglot Books for full details on the export and import workflow.